monstermac77/vr/README.md

-# A Pedant's VR Setup
+# My Perfectionist VR Setup
 I'm a pretty particular person in reality, so it stands to reason I would be about my VR setup as well.
 This is a comprehensive guide to my VR setup.

 A collection of misc scripts/tools that I've written to manage using devices from different ecosystems (e.g. Valve and WMR) at the same time